Circuit Cutting

 How It Works

-- Input a Quantum Circuit: Provide a quantum circuit in OpenQASM format using Divi.
+1. Input a Quantum Circuit: Provide a quantum circuit in OpenQASM format.

-- Simulate or Execute Fragments: Each fragment can be run independently on simulators or quantum hardware.
+3. Execute Fragments: Each fragment is run in parallel over the connected simulators or quantum hardware.

 Example